Making the Most Out of Medicare

 – Medication can also be covered through your Advantage Plan.

-Start at the beginning and figure out your coverage.
+From the very beginning, figure out your coverage.
 Without knowing your coverage, using Medicare or Medicare Advantage will be much harder!

 Next, ask questions!
 Medicare.gov is an easy website to navigate, and the information is written to help you understand your Medicare plan and coverage.
 If you have a Medicare Advantage, use the website of your insurance company to find the answers to your questions.
 Other services and advocacy programs are available to help you understand Medicare coverage as well.